 I do get nervous for the big races, but I also try not to get overwhelmed and I try to look at it from a level of gratitude.
 At the end of the day I do triathlon because I love it!

 Good to hear!
-And so how did you first hear about Precision Hydration?
+And so how did you first hear about Precision Fuel & Hydration?

-I first came to know about PH from seeing the brand out at races, and then I learned a little more from my coach, Matt Dixon.
+I first came to know about you guys from seeing the brand out at races, and then I learned a little more from my coach, Matt Dixon.

 Matt gave the introduction to Andy in my prep into IM Western Australia last year, as I wanted to be a little more equipped to handle the hydration demands of a full IRONMAN.